nunit/docs/docs/articles/nunit/writing-tests/attributes/setupfixture.md

 Multiple SetUpFixtures may be created in a given namespace.
 The order of execution of such fixtures is indeterminate.

+## Notes

-A SetUpFixture outside of any namespace provides SetUp and TearDown for the entire assembly.
+* A SetUpFixture outside of any namespace provides SetUp and TearDown for the entire assembly.
+* A SetUpFixture in a namespace will apply tests to that exact namespace only, and not to any namespaces below it.

 ## Example